Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Roethlisberger recorded one touchdown pass in all of those games against the Ravens, while throwing multiple TDs in five games.
+- Roethlisberger recorded one touchdown pass in each of those games against the Ravens, while throwing multiple TDs in five matchups.

 - Note: Roethlisberger's stats vs. Ravens date back to 2016.

-- The Ravens are giving up 296.4 passing yards per game this year, the NFL's worst pass defense.
+- The 296.4 yards per game the Ravens are giving up through the air makes them the NFL's worst pass defense.

 Recent Performances

-- Last week against the Browns, Roethlisberger went 24-for-46 (52.2 percent) for 123 yards, while tossing one touchdown and one interception.

-- Roethlisberger has put up 430 passing yards (143.3 ypg) on 63-of-106 with two touchdowns against two interceptions over his last three games.
+- Roethlisberger has thrown for 430 yards (143.3 ypg), completing 59.4% of his passes and collecting two touchdown passes and two interceptions over his last three games.

-- He's also rushed four times for -1 yards and one touchdown, averaging -0.3 yards per game.
+- He's also chipped in on the ground, with -1 rushing yards (-0.3 ypg) on four carries with one rushing touchdown.

 Roethlisberger's Pittsburgh Teammates